Thefolle/SdpProject/Version2/Documentation/EntityHierarchy.md

 # Entity hierarchy

 - Cross
-  - Bends (svolte): each bend has two entities, that is the incoming and the outgoing streets

-- Street : each street has two entities, that is the incoming and the outgoing cross; the border streets have only one entity
+  - Tracks
+    - Track

+- Street
   - ForwardLanes
+    - TrackedLane
+      - Track
-  - BackwardLanes: if the street is one-way, this fields is absent
+  - BackwardLanes: if the street is one-way, this field is absent
+    - TrackedLane
-  - ForwardTrack
+      - Track
-  - BackwardTrack: if the street is one-way, this fields is absent

 - Car